Somatic Experiencing Therapy and Burnout

 Job Burnout and Its Effects on the Body

-Being burnt out often includes physical sensations such as fatigue, headaches, difficulty sleeping, and a deep sense of futility.
+Being burnt out often involves physical symptoms like fatigue, headaches, difficulty sleeping, and a deep sense of futility.
 It can look like cynicism, irritability and problems with focus and maintaining relationships.
-In the helping professions, burnout is closely associated with compassion fatigue, vicarious and secondary trauma – close encounters with the suffering of others that can seep into the nervous systems of those providing care.
+When we are burnt out, it can be hard to enjoy things, have patience with ourselves and others or respond creatively to challenges.
+In the helping professions and amongst activists, burnout is closely associated with compassion fatigue, vicarious and secondary trauma – close encounters with the suffering of others that can seep into the nervous systems of those providing care.
 It is intensified by working conditions and other situations that put people in a position of compromising their values, in which they feel they have no say and/or where their contributions and efforts go unnoticed or unsupported.
+Unmanageable workloads, inadequate staffing or training and workplace toxicity are known to play a role in burnout.
 A history of trauma can make us more susceptible to burnout but anyone can become burned out under the “right” conditions.
 In their article “Have We Been Thinking About Burnout All Wrong?,” journalist Eve Ettinger shows how closely the symptoms of burnout and Complex PTSD (C-PTSD) mirror each other.

 Somatic Experiencing Therapy for Job Burnout

-Somatic Experiencing can help a person who is experiencing burnout by addressing its effect on the body and by working directly with its symptoms.
+Somatic Experiencing helps with burnout by working directly with how it feels in the body.
 Body awareness, gentle movement, and visualization all play a role in this process.
-A Somatic Experiencing Practitioner guides clients to safely connect with their bodies, finding and developing places of resilience and gently releasing the stored survival energies that overwhelm leaves in its wake.
-In this way, a person can begin to recover from burnout and release its grip on their sense of self and well-being.
-Clients reclaim a sense of possibility - a confidence in their capacities and intuition.
+A Somatic Experiencing Practitioner guides clients to safely connect with their bodies, finding and developing places of resilience and gently releasing the stored survival energies that build up from feeling overwhelmed.
+In this way, a person can start to recover from burnout and release its grip on their sense of self and well-being.
+Clients reclaim a felt sense of possibility - a confidence in their capacities and intuition.
 They may reclaim or develop the assertiveness and social connections to make changes personally or in collaboration with others.
 It can also mean recognizing limits and clarifying when and how to move on with dignity.
 In either case, tuning deeply into the body reveals a more reliable compass - pointing a way through the turmoil.

 If you’ve been affected by job burnout and are interested in how Somatic Experiencing Therapy can help, contact us for a free consultation.